Skip to content

 Grow the Worthington Christian School Foundation endowment fund to provide a stable, long-term revenue source and invest it with a partner aligned with the school’s mission and identity.

-strategy 3.5
+strategy 3.5 – School Debt

 Reduce the school’s debt aggressively to promote sustainability and prepare for expansion opportunities.

-September 2024 | The school debt is currently at $7,859,991.
-This reflects $275,000 of payments on principal in addition to the normal monthly payments since September 2023.
+Fall 2024 | At the beginning of the school year, the school debt was $7,957,855.
+This reflects $275,000 of annual payments on principal in addition to the normal monthly payments since September 2023.

-Strategy 3.6
+Strategy 3.6 – Restructuring Development Approach

 Restructure the development approach to enhance donor relations, increase the number of donors, and cultivate foundation giving.

-Strategy 3.7
+Strategy 3.7 – Capital Campaign

 Launch a capital campaign to achieve the school’s strategic plan.

-Fall 2024 | An outside firm, Mission Advancement, was hired to conduct a planning study.
-The study will:
+Fall 2024 | An outside firm, Mission Advancement, conducted a planning study.
+The study:

-• Timing for a campaign;
+• Investigated the timing for a campaign;

-• Develop a specific campaign plan.
+• Developed a specific campaign plan.

 Get Connected